rr-learning/rrc_example_package/README.md

 file is the `evaluate_policy.py` at the root directory of the package.
 This is what is going to be executed by `rrc_evaluate_phase1.py` (found in `scripts/`).

-For more information, see XXX
+For more information, see https://people.tuebingen.mpg.de/felixwidmaier/rrc2021/
-FIXME: add link to challenge documentation.

 `evaluate_policy.py` is only used for the simulation phase and not relevant anymore for the later phases that use the real robot.